-- 1. R-value claims for the air space adjacent to a reflective insulation product shall be based on average cavity depth, heat flow direction which represents the application (wall, ceiling or floor), temperature of the airspace surfaces relative to the specific wall assembly, location of the airspace in the assembly, and design climate conditions. - 2.
-When utilizing R-values from the ASHRAE Handbook of Fundamentals, the enclosed airspaces shall be sealed cavities which do not to allow air flow in or out of the cavity. - 3.
-All other R-value claims by the manufacturer for the assembly including the airspace shall be based on ASTM C1224, the Standard Specification of Reflective Insulation.
+- 1. R-value claims for the air space adjacent to a reflective insulation product shall be based on average cavity depth (where not less than 1⁄2"), heat flow direction which represents the application (wall, ceiling or floor), temperature of the airspace surfaces relative to the specific wall assembly, location of the airspace in the assembly, and design climate conditions. - 2.
+When utilizing R-values claims for the air space adjacent to a reflective insulation productfrom the ASHRAE Handbook of Fundamentals, the enclosed airspaces shall be sealed cavities which do not to allow air flow in or out of the cavity. - 3.
+Where utilizing R-values based on testing in accordance with ASTM C1224, the air-space shall be enclosed on all 6 sides by building components installed in the field in a manner consistent with the materials and methods used in the tested assembly, including sealing of joints between the enclosing building components if_used.All other R-value claims by the manufacturer for the assembly including the airspace shall be based on ASTM C1224, the Standard Specification of Reflective Insulation.
 The assembly that is tested for thermal resistance shall be representative of the field assembly.